weiweitop/documentation/_posts/2018-12-05-copyMasterAndAppDetailsFromCompany.md

 product: HRW
 layout: post
 description: Request by client to enable copying items from an existing company while creating a new one.
-tags: OmniHR Dec-2018 Company-creation Copy-master-data Administration
+tags: HR-Works Dec-2018 Company-creation Copy-master-data Administration
 ---

 ### Dec 2018  - # 9976